divonlan/genozip/windows/readme.txt

                      of warnings

    -t --test         Decompresss in memory (i.e. without writing the decompressed file to disk) - comparing the MD5 of
-                     the resulting decompressed file to that of the original VCF
+                     the resulting decompressed file to that of the original VCF.
+Works only if the file was compressed with --md5

    -@ --threads      <number>.
 Specify the maximum number of threads.
 By default, this is set to the number of cores
                      available.
 The number of threads actually used may be less, if sufficient to balance CPU and I/O